-It is a small fishing and recreational port, which since the middle of the last century retains its aspect of summer destination, although in recent times it has grown considerably, increasing the number of tourist facilities in the vicinity.
+It is a small fishing and recreational port which, since the middle of the last century, retains its aspect of summer destination.
+In recent times it has grown considerably, increasing the number of tourist facilities in the vicinity.
 Porto Cristo was formaly a Roman port, and remains of boats from this epoch have been found.
 Previously the name of this fishing village was Port of Manacor and its present name arose following a legend of the image of a Sant Cristo that, according to the legend, arrived in 1260 at the port in a fishing boat that went adrift.

 Near Porto Cristo there are numerous coves that we can visit, some with more facilities than others, either on or close to the beach.
 Among some of the more outstanding coves, we can mention Cala Mandia, Cala Anguila, Cala Varques ...

 Another recommended activity in Porto Cristo is to take a boat trip, since from its port there is a boat service with underwater vision that takes you to different places on the east coast of Mallorca.
 One of the most interesting boat trips from Porto Cristo is the one that takes you to the Cueva des Coloms, which combines a speedboat with snorkelling and a marine cave.
 Exploring the coastline from Porto Cristo is an interesting option as we find many postcard-pretty coves like Cala Barques or Cala Pilota.

 Close to the Caves of Drach we find Majorica Pearls, which are very popular in Manacor and Porto Cristo.
 Visitors can learn the manufacturing process of these famous artificial pearls and can get some great deals in the factory shop.